leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Direct**

-Aswath Damodaran, one of the best finance profs out there \[20\], [wrote about direct listings vs IPOs some time back]( http://aswathdamodaran.blogspot.com/2019/10/disrupting-ipo-process-challenging.html?
+Aswath Damodaran, one of the best finance profs out there \[20\], [wrote about direct listings vs IPOs awhile ago]( http://aswathdamodaran.blogspot.com/2019/10/disrupting-ipo-process-challenging.html?
 "Aswath").
-I'll review highlights below.
-If you aren't familiar with direct listings, [a16z has a primer](https://a16z.com/2019/07/02/direct-listings/ "a16z")
+I'll review highlights below; banking ex-colleagues feel free to disagree.
+If you aren't familiar with direct listings, [a16z has a primer.](https://a16z.com/2019/07/02/direct-listings/ "a16z")

-> but the biggest difference is that it cannot raise fresh capital on the offering date, though existing owners can cash out by selling their shares.
-That is not as much of a problem as it sounds, since the company can choose to raise cash in a pre-listing round from interested investors, or to make a secondary offering, in the months after
+> but the biggest difference \[in direct listings\] is that it cannot raise fresh capital on the offering date \[...\] That is not as much of a problem as it sounds, since the company can choose to raise cash in a pre-listing round from interested investors, or to make a secondary offering, in the months after

 The inability to raise new capital remains true for now, [after the SEC rejected a proposal to allow it](https://www.cnbc.com/2019/12/06/nyse-proposal-to-allow-fundraising-in-direct-listings-rejected-by-sec.html "CNBC").
-As Aswath points out though, this isn't as big a deal since the company can raise before or after the listing instead.
+As Aswath points out though, this isn't as big a deal since companies can raise before or after the listing instead.

-Aswath describes the case that Bankers make for their continued involvement in IPOs \[21\]:
+Aswath describes the case for and against investment banking's continued involvement in IPOs \[21\]:

-> Bankers would argue that their experience in financial markets and their relationship with institutional investors give them the insights to determine the optimal timing window
+> **Timing:** Banks argue their experience and relationships give them insight on the best time to IPO

-> past experience with other initial public offerings may allow bankers to guide companies in what information to include in the prospectus and the language to use
+> Damodaran argues that no one can really time the market, as seen when momentum abruptly shifts such as late 2019

+I lean more towards Damodaran's side here.
+In the bank's defense though, in their role as middlemen and talking to investors, they do get regular feedback on what investors are feeling.
+You can't say for certain until you try to go to market though.

+> **Prospectus expertise:** Banks argue their experience can help guide the drafting of the filing documents

+> Damodaran argues that most prospectuses look similar, particularly the risk and business sections.

+I agree with Damodaran here, though as he implied some of this is due to legal reasons.
+Risk sections in prospectuses are more for legal protection and less for telling you what's important.

+> **Pricing of the IPO:** Banks argue

 > Pricing: It is on this front where bankers can claim to offer the most value added for three reasons.
 First, their knowledge of public market pricing can help them bridge the gap with the private market pricing preceding the offering, and in some cases, reduce unrealistic expectations on the part of VCs and founders.
 Second, they can help frame the offer pricing by finding the best metric to scale the pricing to and identifying the peer group that investors will use in public markets.
 Third, by reaching out to investors, bankers can not only gauge demand and fine tune the pricing but also isolate concerns that investors may have about the company.